sachajw/ortelius-in-a-box-tf/README.md

 ```

 ### AWS ECR
-- Login in to AWS on the command line with your Allianz credentials to refresh your session token
+- Login in to AWS on the command line with your credentials to refresh your session token
 #### Auth with ECR
 ```
 aws ecr get-login-password --region eu-central-1 | docker login --username AWS --password-stdin <account number>.dkr.ecr.eu-central-1.amazonaws.com